ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

 - `trace`
   - tr(A) of a square matrix is defined by the sum of its diagonal entries
   - tr(A) = \sum_{i=1}^{n} a_{ii}^{2}
+  - tr(A) is equal to the sum of the eigenvalues, whether it is diagonalizable or not
 - `elementary row operations`
   - pre-multiplied = OX
   - `interchange operation`